 What are the school's procedures?

-School begins at 8.55am for Key Stage One and Key Stage Two pupils.
-Children arriving to school after this time must report to the school office to complete their registration.
+School begins at 8.55am for Key Stage One and Key Stage Two pupils; however, nearly every pupil in Key Stages One and Two attend our 'Get Up, Get Active' sessions that begin at 8:40am.
+Children arriving to school after 8:55am must report to the school office to complete their registration.
 Children arriving between 8.55am and 9.15am will be counted as being present, but late for school.
 It is important that your child is punctual, as lateness is disruptive to your child’s progress and to other pupils’ learning.

 Government regulations require that schools must report absences.
 We require a telephone call to the school office as soon as your child is absent from school.
 In addition to this, we also need a note to be sent with your child when he/she returns to school.
 The teacher will authorise the absence in the vast majority of cases.
 Without notification, however, your child's absence is classified as unauthorised.
 Truancy is not a problem in our school.

 A holiday form is available from the school office to cover any arrangements made within the school terms.
 Only ten days holiday leave is allowed to each pupil annually.
 Whilst not always possible, we should be grateful if you would arrange holidays to coincide with official school breaks.
 It is very important that Y6 pupils do not miss their Standard Attainment Tests (SATs) that will take place in May.

 A request to withdraw a child during a school session is permissible.
 However, a child must be withdrawn by an adult (16+), and preferably a parent.
 Children are not permitted to leave school unaccompanied at the end of the school day unless they are in Y5 or Y6 and school has received written authorisation.

 If your child is to be withdrawn during a school session, we would ask you to report to the school office and sign the appropriate register.

 If you are having difficulty getting your child to attend school, please contact us.